nodatime/nodatime/www/unstable/userguide/migration-to-2.md

 particular form can do so reasonably easily in their own code.
 With this change in place, the distinction between the ISO calendar system and Gregorian-4 is only maintained for simplicity, compatibility and consistency; the two calendars behave identically.

+`Duration.FromStandardWeeks` has been removed on the grounds that it was quite odd; it's unusual to want a duration of a standard week - you can always just multiply by 7 and call `Duration.FromDays` instead.

+The word `Standard` has been removed from the members of `NodaConstants` and also from `Duration.FromStandardDays` (so that's now `Duration.FromDays`).
+If it was annoying for the Noda Time developers, it was probably annoying for users too... the meaning is exactly the same, and the documentation still talks about "standard" days/weeks, but having it in the names was a bit obnoxious, particularly in code which used a lot of constants.

 Period
 ====